 Hip fractures are serious fall injuries that often result in long-term functional impairment (Hip Fractures Among Older Adults).
-Women sustain 3⁄4 of all hip fractures (Hip Fractures Among Older Adults), which is linked to the prevalence of osteoporosis in women.
+Women sustain /4 of all hip fractures (Hip Fractures Among Older Adults), which is linked to the prevalence of osteoporosis in women.
 The National Osteoporosis Foundation estimates that one in two women over age 50 have osteoporosis, compared to one in four men (What is Osteoporosis?).

-A 2009 study published in The Journal of the American Medical Association found that for adults 65 and older who fracture a hip, 20-30% will die within 12 months (Slear).
+Some reports show that up to 50% of patients with hip fracture die within six months and many of those who survive do not recover their baseline independence and function (https://pubmed.ncbi.nlm.nih.gov/26016287/).
 One reason that hip fractures can be serious is that many of those who suffer from a hip fracture have other medical conditions at the time.
 Lynn Beattie, Vice President of Injury Prevention for the Center for Healthy Aging, said: